-Schedule a Consultation with a Nationwide Title IX Attorney Today
+Schedule a Consultation with a Nationwide Title IX Lawyer Today

 Understanding the federal statutes and the fast-changing regulations that make up Title IX can be extremely confusing, and knowing your rights and how to protect them can be overwhelming.
 When you believe that you are the victim of a Title IX violation, working with an attorney is in your best interest.
 Attorney Felice Duffy has extensive experience with Title IX actions and is passionate about protecting the equal rights of all students and employees – female, male, and transgender — under the law.
 You can discuss your situation with her by calling 203-946-2000.